fBravoBravo/BizAwayTechChallenge/README.md

 # Documentation

-Swagger is used in this project to create the documenation for the endpoints exposed.
+Swagger is used in this project to create the documentation for the endpoints exposed.
 You can find it spinning up the server and going to [localhost:3000/docs](localhost:3000/docs).

 ==Find more documentation about the project below==

 # Description of the project

-## End points
+## Endpoints

 ### Main functionality of the challenge

-- **Explore Trips**: Main part of the technical challenge.
-This endpoint covers the part of the test for implementing an endpoint that takes an origin, a destination and a sort_by intruction and returns all the trips found for that itinerary sorted with whatever strategy comes in the sort_by parameter.
-A cache has been added to this endpoint as an extra to the challenge.
-Go to the Extra functionality section to know more.
+- **Explore Trips**: This endpoint covers the main part of the challenge and is designed to retrieve and sort travel itineraries based on specified criteria.
+Users can provide an origin, a destination, and a sorting method.
+The endpoint will then return all matching trips, sorted according to the chosen sorting strategy.

+For enhanced performance, we've implemented a caching mechanism.
+This cache stores recent search results, allowing for faster response times for repeated queries with the same parameters.
+Please refer to the 'Extra functionality' section for more details on the caching implementation.

 ### Bonus